Anastasija Sevastova: 2015–17: Successful return, US Open quarterfinal, top 15, second career title

 In January 2015, Sevastova returned to professional tennis, receiving a wildcard into the $10k event in Sharm El Sheikh, where she also won the title.
 She continued with great results at the following ITF tournaments, before she returned to the WTA Tour at the Nuremberg Cup.
 Following week, she reached semifinal at the Brasil Tennis Cup, losing there to Teliana Pereira.
 Later in October, she reached the quarterfinals of the Kremlin Cup in Moscow; she upset Karolína Plíšková in the second round and then lost to eventual champion, Svetlana Kuznetsova, in three sets.

-Sevastova made her return to a Grand Slam tournament in the main draw at the 2016 Australian Open, losing to Ana Ivanovic in the second round.
+Sevastova made her return to a major tournament in the main draw at the 2016 Australian Open, losing to Ana Ivanovic in the second round.
 She followed this with quarterfinals of the Taiwan Open, where she lost to Venus Williams.
 Things became better on the grass-court Mallorca Open where she lost the final to Caroline Garcia, and then month later, she lost clay-court Bucharest Open to Simona Halep.
 Her most recognisable performance came at the US Open, where she stunned Garbiñe Muguruza in the second round in straight sets, followed with wins over Kateryna Bondarenko and Johanna Konta, reaching her first Grand Slam quarterfinal.
 However, she was defeated by Caroline Wozniacki, eclipsing a new high ranking of No. 36, on 31 January 2011.

 Sevastova was improving more as 2017 season went by.
 She reached the third round of the Australian Open, beating Nao Hibino and Kristína Kučová, before losing to Garbiñe Muguruza.
 She then made into her first Premier-5 semifinal at the Dubai Championships, losing there to Caroline Wozniacki, in straight sets.
 She had strong start at the clay season, reaching two quarterfinals, at the Charleston Open and Stuttgart Open.
 In Stuttgart, she also recorded her first top-ten win of the year, defeating Johanna Konta in the second round.
 She then reached her first Premier Mandatory semifinal at the Madrid Open, being then eliminated by Simona Halep.
 There, she recorded her second top-ten win in 2017, beating world No. 3, Karolína Plíšková, in the second round, in straight sets.
 Sevastova claimed her first WTA title since 2010, winning Mallorca Open, where she also had reached final the previous year.
 In the final, she defeated Julia Görges in three sets.
 Following Wimbledon, where she reached only second round, Sevastova reached No. 17 in the singles rankings, and two quarterfinal appearances at the Bucharest Open and Swedish Open.
 At the US Tour, she reached third round of the Cincinnati Open, losing there to Simona Halep.
 She followed this up with her second consecutive US Open quarterfinal, winning her first three rounds easily in straight sets and defeating Maria Sharapova in the fourth round, before losing to eventual champion, Sloane Stephens.
 Sevastova debuted at the year-end Elite Trophy in Zhuhai.
 As the winner of her round-robin group, defeating Sloane Stephens and Barbora Strýcová, she lost to Julia Görges in the semifinals.